ElectroBoy10/TakeWay.Shop/Donation.md

 ### Binance Coin (BNB) Address
 <center>0x6463cDA9b39ffbAEd1fd24e205d6c7B46e0954FB</center>

-Please donate to support my grandma's shop.
-The minimum donation amount is $10 USD equivalent in each cryptocurrency.
+Please donate to support me and my home shop.
+The minimum donation amount is R10 USD equivalent in each cryptocurrency.

 ---

-## Developer Support
+## Support the developer

 Support the developer maintaining this website by donating using Ethereum (ETH), Bitcoin (BTC), or Binance Coin (BNB).